trancedu/PocketFlow-Tutorial-Cursor/README.md

 - **How does it work?** The best starting point to learn is the [design doc](docs/design.md) and the [flow code](flow.py).

 - **Note**: This project hasn't been pressure-tested or optimized.
-We intentionally keep it simple for learning and customization.
+We intentionally keep it simple for learning.

 ## I built this Cursor Agent using Cursor itself!